-7. AUTHORITY UNDER SECTION 76 OF THE COMPANIES ACT 2016 FOR THE DIRECTORS TO ALLOT SHARES OR GRANT RIGHTS
+8. AUTHORITY UNDER SECTION 76 OF THE COMPANIES ACT 2016 FOR THE DIRECTORS TO ALLOT SHARES OR GRANT RIGHTS

-"THAT pursuant to Section 76 of the Companies Act 2016, the Directors be and are hereby empowered to allot and issue shares in the Company, at any time, at such price, upon such terms and conditions, for such purpose and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued does not exceed twenty per centum (20%) of the total issued shares/total number of voting shares of the Company (excluding treasury shares) at the time of issue and THAT the Directors be and are hereby also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad and THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company."
+"THAT pursuant to Section 76 of the Companies Act 2016, the Directors be and are hereby empowered to allot and issue shares in the Company, at any time, at such price, upon such terms and conditions, for such purpose and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued does not exceed ten per centum (10%) of the total issued shares/total number of voting shares of the Company (excluding treasury shares) at the time of issue.